Language GANs Falling Short: Discussion

 \section{Discussion}

-This research demonstrates that well-adjusted language models are a strong baseline and that temperature sweeping can provide a very clear characterization of model performance.
+We demonstrate that well-adjusted language models are a strong baseline and that temperature sweeping can provide an unambiguous characterization of model performance in terms of quality and diversity.
 A well-adjusted language model outperforms the considered GAN variants as evaluated on both local, and more surprisingly, global metrics of quality and diversity.
 Our temperature sweeping framework shares characteristics with a Receiver Operating Curve.
-Analogously, if one needed a single scalar to compare NLG models, one could compute area under the curve and seek the model with the smallest value (lower is better for our considered metrics).
+Analogously, if one needed a single scalar to compare NLG models, one could compute the area under the curve and seek the model with the smallest value (lower is better for our considered metrics).

-GAN-based generative models have been proven effective on real-valued data, however there exist many difficult pernicious issues of moving to discrete data.
+GAN-based generative models have been proven effective on real-valued data.
+However, there exist many difficult pernicious issues involved in moving to discrete data.
 These issues must be overcome before they will improve over the strong MLE baselines for unconditional language generation.
-On the datasets and tasks considered, potential issues caused by exposure bias were less severe than the ones arising from adversarial training combined with learning the non differentiability of the original objective function.
+On the datasets and tasks considered, potential issues caused by exposure bias were less severe than the ones arising from adversarial training combined with learning the non-differentiability of the original objective function.
 GAN training may prove fruitful eventually, but this research lays forth clear boundaries that it must first surpass.